SMSAgentSoftware/DeliveryOptimizationMonitor/README.md

 * PS Remoting enabled to view data from remote computers.

 This WPF tool is coded in Xaml and PowerShell and uses the MahApps.Metro and LiveCharts open source libraries.

-## Download
-A ZIP file can be downloaded from the [TechNet Gallery](https://gallery.technet.microsoft.com/Delivery-Optimization-3eff74ac)

 ## Use
 To use the tool, extract the ZIP file, right-click the Delivery Optimization Monitor.ps1 and run with PowerShell.